cirsfid-unibo/lime-server/Installation.md

 # Installation guide

-In this guide you'll find instructions on installing aknservices, which is the server-side component of the [LIME editor](https://github.com/cirsfid-unibo/lime).
+In this guide you'll find instructions on installing [LIME-server](https://github.com/cirsfid-unibo/lime-server), which is the server-side component of the [LIME editor](https://github.com/cirsfid-unibo/lime).

 ## Prerequisites

-- Node.js v0.10 (it it should work on newer versions but has not been tested yet)
-- Java (needed by Saxon XSLT processor)
+- Node.js >= v8.0
 - A running MongoDb instance
+- Java (Optional, needed by Saxon XSLT processor and Epub generation)
 - Abiword (Optional, .doc conversion)
 - A running ExistDb instance (Optional)